Graduate Academic Certificate in

 Why study TESOL?

-A student with TESOL certification has many options professionally: teaching ESL overseas or in the U.S. as a professional, designing curriculum and ESL programs, and working in government agencies.
-Our TESOL certificate also allows international students to return to their own country and teach ESL.
+A student with a Graduate Academic Certificate in TESOL has many options professionally: teaching English overseas or in the U.S. as a professional, designing curriculum and ESL programs, and working in government agencies.
+Our TESOL certificate also prepares international students to return to their own country and teach English.

 Is it really worth the extra course work?